mhumphri/shop-app/README.md

 * land polygon geoJSON data
 * country polygon geoJSON data

-### `Range sliders`
+### `Datepickers`

-This item contains a set of rangeslider number inputs.
-In the simple case, a single handle is moved along a track to select a number from the range.
-Further functionality has been added by restricting the number selection to discrete intervals, adding a second handle which allows the user to select both ends of the range and adding a bar chart which can be used to show the underlying data distribution.

-The following libraries/fameworks have been used:
+Datepickers contains a set of responsive datepicker inputs.
+3 different views are included: (1) vertical axis picker; (2) single-panel horizontal picker (best for mobile screens) and double-panel horizontal picker.
+Calendar data is generated internally within the component and manipulated and queried using Day.js.

+Libraries/fameworks used:

 * React
+* Day.js

-### `Swipeable gallery`
+### `Widgets`

-This item is a carrousel-style image gallery which can be viewed either by swiping a touchscreen/trackpad or clicking chevron buttons which appear when the user hovers over the gallery.
-Current position and movement through the gallery are shown by a group of animated dost which are highlighted and scale up and down as the user moves from one image to the next.

-The following libraries/fameworks have been used:
+Widgets contains a set of rangeslider inputs.
+The simple rangeslider is a one-handled slider which returns values 0 to 100 when moving along a track.
+Further functionality has been added by restricting number selection to discrete intervals, adding a second handle which allows the user to select both ends of the range and adding a bar chart which can be used to show the underlying data distribution.

+Libraries/fameworks used:

 * React

-### `Portfolio site`

-The portfolio site itself consists of a list of tiles which either link to or directly contain portfolio items.
-Modals are used to present information on the portfolio items.

-The following libraries/fameworks have been used:

-* React
-* Redux (react-redux and redux toolkit)
-* Create React App

 ## Testing